-Absolutely Everything You Need to Know Before You Get a Helix Piercing (From Some Who Learnt the Hard Way)
+Absolutely Everything You Need to Know Before You Get a Helix Piercing (From Someone Who Learnt the Hard Way)

 If you’re anything like me, you’ll know the feeling of what I'm labelling as an 'aesthetic itch' all too well I’ve had a tattoo and two haircuts in the space of a month.
 The first stage involves obsessing over saved social media inspo, followed by sending moodboards to every group WhatsApp chat for a helping of (hopefully) positive feedback.
 Recently, I’ve found myself admiring ear stacks on the feeds of my favourite jewellery brands, leading to temptation at every turn courtesy of the trusty algorithm.
 So much so, this week said aesthetic itch marched me straight to the piercing hot seat at Astrid Miyu in Covent Garden I already have two piercings on both ear lobes, but felt like the upper section was looking pretty lonely.

-Yep, that's right, I decided to get a helix piercing.
+Yep, that's right, I decided to try a different type of ear piercing and get a helix piercing, as I love the look of multiple piercings on the ear.
 Keep on scrolling to see my before and after results, and to learn everything there is to know about helix piercings straight from an expert...

 Everything You Need to Know About a Helix Piercing